Car Collector International

 The last Maserati road car to run the twin-plug DOHC six derived from the 350S sports-racer — a Frua-designed, Maggiora-bodied two-seat GT built 1963–1970 in coupé and small-production Spyder form; the direct successor to the 3500 GT / Sebring and immediate predecessor of the V8-powered Ghibli.

-The body was designed by Pietro Frua and built under contract by Carrozzeria Maggiora of Turin — steel skin over a new rectangular-section tubular steel chassis developed by Alfieri (per the secret-classics.com history and Wikipedia).
+The body was designed by Pietro Frua and built under contract by Carrozzeria Maggiora of Turin — steel skin over a new rectangular-section tubular steel chassis developed by Alfieri (per the secret-classics.com history and published production references).
 A small run of lightweight alloy-bodied coupés also exists — RM Sotheby's 'Driving into Summer' lot text for chassis AM109/A1 1476 documents a 1967 Mistral 4.0 Alloy Coupé by Frua, 'clothed in lightweight aluminum alloy coachwork' and described in that same lot text as 'one of 828 Mistral coupes built'.

 Mechanically the Mistral was offered with three engine sizes across the model run: the original 3.5-litre (Tipo AM109), a 3.7-litre (Tipo AM109/S) from 1964, and a 4.0-litre (Tipo AM109/A1) from 1966.
 Lucas mechanical fuel injection was fitted throughout on all series-production Mistrals (a first for a series-production Maserati road car).
 The transmission was a ZF five-speed manual as standard; a ZF-fitted automatic option is documented on later cars.
 Suspension is independent by wishbones and coil springs at the front, live axle on semi-elliptic leaf springs at the rear, with four-wheel disc brakes throughout.